phil0x2e/FotoSort-rs/README.md

 [FotSort](https://github.com/phil0x2e/FotoSort) but using rust and [image\_window](https://github.com/phil0x2e/image_window).

+Install with `cargo install --path .`

+After that you can, if *.cargo/bin* is in your PATH just call it with `fotosort ..`

-Compile with --build flag, or it will be unsusably slow.
+If you don't want to install it you have compile it with --build flag, or it will be unsusably slow.
-Or simply install with `cargo install --path .`

 For help run `fotosort --help`.